GluuFederation/docs-ce-prod/2.4.4/source/admin-guide/uma.md

 ![uma-resources](../img/uma/uma-resources.png)

 The search bar can be used to search for any existing resource within Gluu Server.
-New resoruces can be added by clicking on the `Add Resource Set` button.
-The following screenshot shows the page that will appear up on clicking the add resource button.
+New resources can be added by clicking on the `Add Resource Set` button.
+The following screenshot shows the page that will appear upon clicking the add resource button:

 ![add-resource-set](../img/uma/add-resource-set.png)

-The properties of a resource is visible in this page.
-There are two additional buttons that allows the administrator to add specific resource or scope as well.
+The properties of a resource are visible on this page.
+There are two additional buttons that allow the administrator to add specific resources or scopes as well.
 By default, Gluu Server is shipped with SCIM resources protected by UMA.

 ![add-resource](../img/uma/add-resource.png)

 ![add-scope](../img/uma/add-scope.png)

 ## Scopes
-The scopes in UMA are bount to resource sets and used by policies to check whether the specified user has access to the resource.
-The scopes are described in JSON and has the following properties:
+The scopes in UMA are bound to resource sets and used by policies to check whether the specified user has access to the resource.
+The scopes are described in JSON and have the following properties:

 - name
 - icon\_uri

-An example  of the scope JSON is given below:
+An example of a scope JSON is given below:

 ```
 {